 1.2 Objective: Call for Action

-European strengths exist in R&D, semiconductor system and architectural competencies as well as semiconductor materials and manufacturing equipment.
+European strengths exist in research and development (R&D), semiconductor system and architectural competencies as well as semiconductor materials and manufacturing equipment.
 However, those can no longer compensate the weaknesses in IP creation, chip design, chip manufacturing as well as assembly, packaging, and test, when compared to microelectronics centres of gravity in the US and Asia.
-Given China’s, Korea’s, and the US’s strong financial and political support for their domestic microelectronics and communication technologies’ value chains, Europe not only has to fill those gaps, but also reinforce existing competitive edge in order to not lose its advantage and be capable of meeting future technological challenges and demands.
+Given China’s, Korea’s, Japan’s, Taiwan’s, and the US’s strong financial and political support for their domestic microelectronics and communication technologies’ value chains, Europe not only has to fill those gaps, but also reinforce existing competitive edge in order to not lose its advantage and be capable of meeting future technological challenges and demands.
 Neglecting any key part of the entire value chain will lead to structural technological dependency and lack of strategic autonomy.

 Of all the instruments available in Europe, IPCEIs have the strongest immediate impact to overcome these weaknesses as they allow to combine significant private and public investments in R&D and FID.
-To orchestrate and align industry activities with the European objectives, a new “Industry Alliance on ME/CT” will provide the IPCEI governance in close cooperation with the Commission and the Member States.
+To orchestrate and align industry activities with the European objectives, a new “Industry Alliance on ME/CT” will provide the IPCEI governance in close cooperation with the EU Commission and the Member States.
 This IPCEI on ME/CT is designed to meet the criteria for an IPCEI as communicated by the EU Commission in 2014.

-Building on the innovations and progress of the first IPCEI on microelectronics, this IPCEI on ME/CT will accelerate the Microelectronics ecosystem in Europe.
+Building on the innovations and progress of the first IPCEI on microelectronics from 2018, this IPCEI on ME/CT will accelerate the Microelectronics ecosystem in Europe.
 While the first IPCEI has a narrower focus on five core areas, the second IPCEI integrates the whole value chain.
-This value chain starts with key raw materials and wafers, novel material integration, along with tools and equipment, chip design & IP, R&D, manufacturing, packaging, assembly, testing, and ends with system integration and validation, including system software.
-To avoid overlap with the existing IPCEI, the IPCEI ME/CT is looking at the next generation of technologies, building on the innovation in the sector which is constantly moving forward.
-Using the excellent of the former one, the IPCEI ME/CT will qualitatively and quantitively extend its scope, give Europe’s industrial resilience in microelectronics the necessary push for the coming decades, and keep European equipment, materials, and communications technologies at the forefront of innovation.
-At the same time, Europe should not risk its excellent position in the power technologies, while focusing on reducing weaknesses in other areas.
+This value chain starts with key raw materials and wafers, novel material integration, along with tools and manufacturing equipment, includes to chip design & IP, R&D, manufacturing, packaging, assembly, testing, and ends with system integration and validation, including system software.
+To avoid overlap with the existing IPCEI, the IPCEI ME/CT is looking at the next generation of technologies to be available in Europe, building on the innovation in the sector which is constantly moving forward.
+Using the excellent progress of the former one, the IPCEI ME/CT will qualitatively and quantitively extend its scope, give Europe’s industrial resilience in microelectronics the necessary push for the coming decades, and keep European equipment, materials, and communications technologies at the forefront of innovation.
+At the same time, Europe should not risk its excellent position in the power and sensor technologies, while solely focusing on reducing weaknesses in other areas.